ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 - 0. No cryptography mechanisms are introduced.
 - 1. A new cryptography mechanism is introduced but it is a well known mechanism that is known to have vast resources to aid on its testing.
-- 2. Multiple new cryptography mechanisms are introduced that are well-known or a single but novel mechanism is introduced that it's either untested or has limited resources.
+- 2. Multiple new cryptography mechanisms are introduced that are well-known or a single but novel mechanism is introduced that is either untested or has limited resources.
 - 3. Multiple new cryptography mechanisms are introduced and at least one of them is a novel mechanism.

 #### Edge/boundary conditions